rudy-im/videmate/blender bpy/readme.txt

-Create rig in the 3D viewport by shift+A - Armature - Human (meta-rig).s
+Create rig in the 3D viewport by shift+A - Armature - Human (meta-rig).